After you have assessed your award package, if you would like to proceed with the loan(s) listed, we require further information from you.

 Please follow the steps below for your type of loan:

 The Federal Direct Loan program provides low-interest loans to students enrolled at least half-time.
 Note the difference between Direct Subsidized and Unsubsidized Loans:

-Please follow the instructions below for the loans listed on your award package.
+Please follow the authorization instructions below for the loans listed on your award package.

 Important: All students must complete Step One.
 If you are a new borrower at St. Kate’s please complete Steps Two and Three as well.

 - Step One: Authorize the amount you'd like to borrow online, through the student page (in the "Student Self Service" section), select My Financial Aid, then "Award Information."

 - Select the appropriate academic year from the drop down list.

 - Click the Accept Award Offer tab.
 Decide how much of your Direct Subsidized or Unsubsidized Loan you want to borrow for the full year, and follow the instructions.